Graph towers, laminations and their invariant measures: Graph maps in several different dialects

+It follows directly from the above definitions that this map $f$ maps every edge of $\Gamma'$ to a reduced non-trivial edge path in $\Gamma$. \end{rem}

-We now want to describe the converse ``translation''.
-For this purpose we first define a {\em blow-up} procedure at a vertex $v$ of the graph $\Gamma$: Let $E(v)$ be the set of oriented edges $e$ which have $v$ as initial vertex (i.e. if some edge $e$ has $v$ as initial and also as terminal vertex, then both, $e$ and $\bar e$ belong to $E(v)$).
+We now want to describe the converse ``translation'' (see Figure \ref{fig:blow up}).
+For this purpose we first define a {\em blow-up} procedure at a vertex $v$ of the graph $\Gamma$: Let $E(v)$ be the set of oriented edges $e$ which have $v$ as initial vertex (to be specific: if some edge $e$ has $v$ as initial and also as terminal vertex, then both, $e$ and $\bar e$ belong to $E(v)$).
 We define a {\em local vertex graph} $\Gamma(v)$, which has a vertex $v_e$ for each $e \in E(v)$ and is the full graph over this {\em local vertex set} $\{ v_e\mid e \in E(v) \}$.
-The edges of such as local graph $\Gamma(v)$ are called {\em local edges} and will be denoted by $\epsilon$ or $\epsilon_k$.
+The edges of such a local graph $\Gamma(v)$ are called {\em local edges} and will be denoted by $\epsilon$ or $\epsilon_k$.